dortania/OpenCore-Legacy-Patcher/docs/PATCHEXPLAIN.md

 * OpenCL (libCLVMNVPTXPlugin.dylib, NVPTX.dylib)
   * Reason: Re-add Kepler hardware acceleration support
 * Metal
-  * Reason:  13.3 Broke 3802 gpus requires a Metal downgrade to 13.2.1
+  * Reason: 3802 based GPU's broken by 13.3, requiring a Metal downgrade to 13.2.1

 ### PrivateFrameworks

 * MTLCompiler
-  * 13.3 Broke 3802 gpus requires a MTLCompiler downgrade to 13.2.1
+  * Reason: 3802 based GPU's broken by 13.3, requiring a MTLCompiler downgrade to 13.2.1
 * GPUCompiler
-  * 13.3 Broke 3802 gpus requires a GPUCompiler downgrade to 13.2.1
+  * Reason: 3802 based GPU's broken by 13.3, requiring a GPUCompiler downgrade to 13.2.1

 :::